martenscs/my-account/README.md

    My Account OAuth2 Client's Redirect URLs list.
 7. Use dsconfig or the Management Console application to edit the HTTP Servlet Cross Origin Policy configuration to allow for cross-domain AJAX requests to the Data Broker's SCIM2 HTTP Servlet Extension.
-The sample application's origin and the Data Broker's origin should be added to "cors-allowed-origins", "authorization" should be added to "cors-allowed-headers", and "DELETE", "PUT" and "POST" should be added to "cors-allowed-methods".
+The sample application's origin and the Data Broker's origin should be added to "cors-allowed-origins", and "GET", "DELETE", "POST" and "PUT" should be added to "cors-allowed-methods".
+E.g.,

+   dsconfig create-http-servlet-cross-origin-policy --policy-name my-account \
+       --set cors-allowed-origins:http://localhost:3004 --set cors-allowed-origins:https://localhost:8445 \
+       --set cors-allowed-methods:GET --set cors-allowed-methods:DELETE --set cors-allowed-methods:POST \
+       --set cors-allowed-methods:PUT

+   dsconfig set-http-servlet-extension-prop --extension-name SCIM2 --set cross-origin-policy:my-account

 8. Access the sample at your servlet container's address and the appropriate context.

 ### Scopes

-The sample's default configuration depends on the urn:unboundid:scope:manage_account scope that is created by the setup.dsconfig file.
+The sample's default configuration depends on scopes that are created by the setup.dsconfig file:

-This scope allows the full management of the user's account, including reading and modifying profile attributes, reading and revoking consent records, resetting their password, etc.
+1. `urn:unboundid:scope:manage_profile`
+   Allows reading and modifying the user's profile attributes.
    This scope is configured with resource attributes that are defined by the Data Broker's reference app schema.
+2. `urn:unboundid:scope:password_quality_requirements`
+   Allows reading the user's account password quality requirements.
+3. `urn:unboundid:scope:change_password`
+   Allows resetting the user's password.
+4. `urn:unboundid:scope:manage_external_identities`
+   Allows reading and removing user's external identity provider account links.
+5. `urn:unboundid:scope:manage_sessions`
+   Allows reading and removing the user's active sessions.
+6. `urn:unboundid:scope:manage_consents`
+   Allows reading and revoking the user's consent records.
+7. `urn:unboundid:scope:validate_email_address`
+   Allows validating the user's email address. (no consent required for this client)
+8. `urn:unboundid:scope:validate_phone_number`
+   Allows validating the user's phone number. (no consent required for this client)
+9. `urn:unboundid:scope:manage_totp`
+   Allows managing the user's TOTP secret. (no consent required for this client)

+As noted above the `urn:unboundid:scope:manage_profile` scope is configured with resource attributes that are defined by the Data Broker's reference app schema.
 If another schema is used this scope will need to be re-configured (see the "Customization" section for additional details).

 ### Customization